Javier-de-Jesus-Ortiz-Miss/Proyecto-FIS/Product/Product evolution.md

 # Product evolution

-The main difference in the project is all of the aspects that were discarded by prioritizing the requirements from entrega-1 and discussing which functions were truly fundamental for the objective of our product.
-The most important parts that were eliminated were the rent/buy/sell equipment section; which added value but wasn´t the main focus,  the calendar; because users can easily communicate avalaibility trough the chat function, and lastly the ability to rate profiles; since the users experience is the best indicator of their profesionality level and recieving low ratings could be discouraging to amateur musicians.

-The primary distinction in the project lies in our deliberate choices to prioritize the key elements from entrega-1 and identify which functions were truly essential for achieving our product's objectives.
-The most important exclutions were:
+The primary distinction in the project lies in our deliberate choices to prioritize the key requirements from the first delivery and identify which functions were truly essential for achieving our product's objectives.
+The most important functions that we discarded were:

 <ol>
   <li>The "rent/buy/sell equipment" section, while valuable, was not our central focus. </li>